ecohealthalliance/metaflu/notebook/wild_bird_ecology.md

 ###Understanding the ecological drivers of avian influenze virus infection in wildfowl: a continental-scale study across Africa

-This well-sourced paper `r citep('10.1098/rspb.2011.1417')` uses data from tropical wetlands in 15 African countries to evaluate potential ecological drivers of avian influenza prevalence in wild birds.
+This well-sourced paper [@Gaidet_2011] uses data from tropical wetlands in 15 African countries to evaluate potential ecological drivers of avian influenza prevalence in wild birds.
 There is no consideration of the interface between wild-bird and domestic-bird, but these results might still be relevant.
 Their stepwise GLMM model-fitting isolated three factors:

 - Taxonomic group (*Anas* species compared to other species)